areebch-dev/Sumsol-Profolio/README.md

-# 💼 Multi-Page Internship Portfolio – Front-End Project
+# 💼 Multi-Page Portfolio – Front-End Project

 This is a **multi-page portfolio website** built during my internship to showcase the work for the CEO of the company.
 The portfolio demonstrates real-world front-end development skills, multi-page navigation, responsive design, and professional UI/UX practices.